Upgrading BOSH Director on GCP

 Click Select to save.

 Under Identity and API access, choose the Service account you created when you initially installed Pivotal Cloud Foundry.
-See Set up an IAM Service Account.
+See Step 1: Set up IAM Service Accounts in Preparing to Deploy Ops Manager on GCP Manually.

 Allow HTTP traffic: Only select this checkbox if you selected it in your original Ops Manager VM configuration.